-Yet, the total cost of this arrangement isn't limited only to tuition, books and supplies, and room and board; those loan payments will accrue interest, too.
-For Direct PLUS Loans disbursed on or after July 1, 2017 and before July 1st, 2018, rates are locked in at 7%.
+Yet, the total cost of this arrangement isn’t limited only to tuition, books and supplies, and room and board; those loan payments will accrue interest, too.
+For Direct PLUS Loans disbursed on or after July 1, 2019 and through June 30, 2020 rates are locked in at 7.079%.

-Further, a loan fee of 4.264% is exacted on the entire balance borrowed for Parent PLUS loans taken out on or after October 1st, 2017, and before October 1, 2018.
+Further, a loan fee of 4.236% is exacted on the entire balance borrowed for Parent PLUS loans taken out on or after October 1, 2019, and through September 30, 2020.
+Fees will be 4.228% for Parent PLUS loans taken out between October 1, 2020 and September 30, 2021.
 According to the U.S. Department of Education, this fee is proportionately deducted from each loan disbursement, thus reducing the amount of money you receive for school.

 Parent PLUS Loan repayment options

 No matter what, you can count on your Parent PLUS loan entering repayment once the final disbursement has been made.
 As a parent borrower, you may have the option to request a deferment if your child is enrolled in school at least half-time, and for an additional six months after your child ends their college experience.

 Interest will accrue on your loan this entire time, however, whether you begin making payments or not.
 If you find yourself in this spot, it is usually smart to begin making interest payments to keep your total loan balance at bay.

 Unfortunately, with Parent PLUS loans, students won’t qualify for most income-driven repayment plans.
 Since the borrower in this case is the parent, that option ceases to exist.